A tensor product state approach to spin-1/2 square $J_1$-$J_2$ antiferromagnetic Heisenberg model: evidence for deconfined quantum criticality: Conclusions

-In conclusion, we applied the cluster update algorithm for TPSs to study the frustrated spin 1/2 $J_1$-$J_2$ antiferromagnetic Heisenberg model on square lattice.
+In conclusion, we applied the cluster update algorithm for tensor product states (TPSs) to study the frustrated spin 1/2 $J_1$-$J_2$ antiferromagnetic Heisenberg model on square lattice.
 Limited to a cluster size $2\times 2$, a rather large bond dimension $D=9$ is feasible.
-Through a finite $D$ scaling and finite size scaling (FSS), our ground state energies at finite sizes and in the thermodynamic limit are in good agreement with the results from a state of art ED study~\cite{richter_ed}, with a difference at an order of $10^{-3}J_1$ per site.
-Through FSS, the staggered magnetization diminishes to zero at $J_2^{c_1}\approx 0.5$, suggesting a continuous quantum phase transition at a critical point $J_{2}^{c_1}\approx 0.5$.
-We further determined the nature of the paramagnetic phase using 3 sets of order parameters: the columnar dimer order $M^2_{dx}$ and $M^2_{dy}$, the staggered dimer order $M^2_{sx}$ and $M^2_{sy}$, and the plaquette order $M^2_Q$.
-At a large bond dimension $D$ $(D=9)$, we found that all these order parameters scale to zero in the thermodynamic limit, which ruled out the columnar, staggered and plaquette dimer orders.
-We computed the constant part of the Renyi entanglement entropy for the paramagnetic phase, and found strong evidence to support the possibility of being a spin-liquid.
-In principle, the complete topological information characterized by the fractional statistics of quasiparticles can be read out through a renormalization scheme\cite{xie10} for the TPS ansatz.
-A detailed study along this direction will be presented in our future work.
+Through a finite $D_c$ scaling, our ground state energies at finite sizes are in good agreement with the results from a state of art exact diagonalization (ED) study~\cite{richter_ed}, a $SU(2)$ symmetric density matrix renormalization group (DMRG) study~\cite{ShengJ1J2}, and a variational Monte Carlo (VMC) study~\cite{HuJ1J2}.
+Applying finite size scaling (FSS) to the spin-spin correlation function, we found the staggered magnetization diminishes to zero at $J_2^{c_1}=0.572(5)$, suggesting a continuous quantum phase transition.
+We further observed an exponentially decaying spin-spin correlations while power law decaying dimer-dimer and plaquette-plaquette correlations up to $24\times 24$ system size.
+All these evidences point to the the emergence of gapless $U(1)$ spin-liquid state consistent with a single variational parameter TPSs ansatze~\cite{WangJ1J2}.
+Nevertheless, since the $U(1)$ spin liquid is unstable due to the instanton effect, a VBS order with a small amplitude could emerge in the thermodynamic limit.
+Remarkably, we found the critical exponents $\nu=0.50(8)$ and $\eta_s=0.28(6)$, $\eta_p=0.24(1)$, $\eta_c=0.28(1)$, which agree with the observed critical exponents for deconfined quantum critical point (DQCP) in the $J-Q$ model on square lattice~\cite{DQCP3,DQCP4,DQCP6}.
+Thus our numerical results strongly indicate a Landau forbidden phase transition from Neel order to VBS order at $J_2^{c_1}$.